 Field Notes, Vol. 19 (Lossless)

 Thick clouds block the sun.
 Insulate the world in stifling breath.
-Relentless green stretches ahead - holds the gaze - while the feet scoot and crunch in crashing rhythm.
-Invisible silken threads span the bridge of the nose, the backs of both hands, the left elbow.
+Relentless green stretches ahead - holds the gaze - while the feet scoot and crash in crunching rhythm.
+Invisible silken threads span the bridge of the nose, backs of both hands, the left elbow.
 Now cross the throat.

 Here the road climbs again into the embankment of a hill that sits on this mountain's wide back.
 Today's ridge strewn with dull gray-green stone.
 Fallen trees and dusty leaves share the floor with blackberry brambles and sweet-smelling shrubs.